 These five skin-sational “Did you knows?” are educational and enlightening.
 You’ll never look at your skin the same way again.

 Can’t lose those last few extra pounds?
 Don’t blame your snacking; it’s your skin.
 OK, so that’s not entirely true, but know that your skin clocks in at a rather surprising number – up to 20 lbs. on average!
-It’s hard to imagine that skin could be so heavy, but consider that there’s about 21 square feet covering the average adult’s body.
+It’s hard to imagine that skin could be so heavy, but consider that there are about 21 square feet covering the average adult’s body.
 Suddenly, it doesn’t sound so shocking.
 Naturally, this measure varies from person to person, and a 5-foot-tall woman will have less skin than her 6-foot male counterpart.
 Still, the stats are something to think about, especially when you’re always running out of body lotion.

 Note: The intestines come in 2nd place at about 7.5 lbs.